rx-gy/gEDA-tools/README.md

     cp -r gEDA-tools/* projectName/
     cd projectName
     ```
+    ```shell
+    The symbols in the lib directory will be browsable from gschem, however I recommend moving any schematic symbols you intend to use to your project local sch/sym directory as future modifications to a symbol could break an old project.
+    Footprints for symbols used from the lib/ directory will need to be copied to the project local pcb/fp directory.
+    ```

 2. Modify Makefile and example.sch to suit your project.
    * Change the NAME=example line to NAME=projectName (the desired name of your project).